roehampton/module-content/msc-software-development-2/week-06/lab/README.md

 ## Your first database driven application

-You will have built your environment from the Docker starter recipe which makes a lot of things simple for you!
+By following the steps in the [screencast](https://roehampton.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=6f290a6b-ba94-4729-9632-adcf00ac336e), you will have built your environment from my Docker starter recipe which makes a lot of things simple for you!
+You will also have the necessary libraries installed and some code that manages the connection to your database.

 ### Checklist 1:  Getting your environment running